Check out the top ten exercise myths below to see if any of your long-held beliefs are actually factual.

-What is exercise fact vs myth?
+What is exercise fact versus myth?
 The craze surrounding exercise, weight, health, and fitness in America is a curious thing.
-Huge government subsidies make grains (like sugary cereals and nutritionally-empty white bread) artificially inexpensive.
-Fast food like McDonalds and Wendy's is some of the cheapest commercially available food in the world.
+Huge government subsidies make grains (like sugary cereals and nutritionally-void white bread) inexpensive.
+Fast food like McDonalds is some of the cheapest commercially available food in the world.

-Advertising for bad food, beer, and liquor is everywhere.
+Advertising for processed or fast food and alcohol is everywhere.
 However, who is always hocking this terrible food and booze?
 Some of the fittest, most attractive people around.
 People used in advertisements, if not outright fit and athletic, are at least trim and not overweight or obese.

 Well, for better or worse, the outcome of this two-faced advertising is the rise of gyms, group fitness classes, and an increase in the number of people who exercise regularly.
-Now, that's the good thing.
-There are a myriad of benefits to exercise, besides looking better: lower blood pressure, better metabolism, etc. Check out all of our free workout plans to see just how many benefits you might be able to experience by making fitness a habit!
+Now, that’s the good thing.
+There is a myriad of benefits to exercise, besides looking better: lower blood pressure, better metabolism, etc.

-However, the rise of all this exercising (like when any past-time or product becomes more popular with the general public) has led to a glut of exercise misconceptions, myths, and outright lies.
-Most of these are a result of people genuinely trying to do what's best for their bodies and not getting good information.
-Others are misunderstandings of your body's sometimes confusing biochemistry.
-Some are outright lies.
-Let's sift through some of the most popular myths about exercise and shed the light of truth on them.
+However, the rise of all of this exercising (like when any pastime or product becomes more popular with the general public) has led to a bounty of exercise misconceptions, myths, and outright lies.
+Most of these are a result of people genuinely trying to do what’s best for their bodies and not getting good information; others are misunderstandings of your body’s sometimes confusing biochemistry; some are outright lies.
+Let’s sift through some of the most popular myths about exercise and shed the light of truth on them.

 Modern technology is awesome.
 It allows us humans to do things we’ve never been able to do before in all of our years of development.
 It has also come with its share of drawbacks and weaknesses.
 One weakness is our current over-reliance on technology for information and our tendency to trust whatever a machine tells us blindly.

-Case in point, you jump on the treadmill, stair master, elliptical, or exercise bike, and the little LCD screen starts displaying information: speed, challenge level, etc. It also purports to tell you how many calories you are burning as you exercise.
-Wrong.
+Case in point: you jump on the treadmill, stair master, elliptical, or exercise bike, and the little LCD screen starts displaying information like speed, challenge level, etc. It also purports to tell you how many calories you are burning as you exercise.
+This is not an accurate number.
 There are a million different factors that play into how quickly you burn calories while exercising, including your age, fitness level, muscle mass, sex, and much more.
-Many machines don't measure all these different factors.
+Many machines don’t measure all of these different factors.
 So how could their results be even remotely correct?
-Short answer: they're not.
+Short answer: they’re not.